Memorials to George Floyd: Murals

 Artists created several murals of George Floyd in the aftermath of his murder.

 In Minneapolis, Minnesota, two George Floyd murals were painted at the street intersection in Minneapolis where he was murdered.
 A blue and yellow mural of George Floyd on the side of the Cup Foods grocery store became one of the most recognizable images of the global protest movement that was sparked by his murder, and a digital rendering of it served as a backdrop to his casket at his funeral in Houston, Texas.
 Created by community artists Cadex Herrera, Greta McLain, and Xena Goldman, the iconic mural was one of the first public artworks to emerge in Minneapolis that honored Floyd's memory in Minneapolis.
 Peyton Scott Russell, a Minneapolis native and street artist, created a 12 by 12 ft black-and-white mural of Floyd's face in June 2020.
 Pictures of the mural were shared worldwide.

 The George Floyd mural in Portland, Oregon, was painted by Emma Berger and installed outside Apple Pioneer Place in downtown Portland, on June 1, 2020 (since removed).
 She completed the mural, which depicted Floyd and the phrase "I can't breathe", in approximately two hours and without seeking permission.
 Berger later added the faces of Ahmaud Arbery and Breonna Taylor, as well as the phrases "black lives matter" and "say their names".
 The image of Floyd was 8 ft tall.

 Sculpture

 A bust of George Floyd is situated in Union Square in New York City.
 The sculpture sits on a marble base, with the 6 ft bust being made of layers of plywood.
 It was created by artist Chris Carnabuci and unveiled by Floyd's brother Terrence, as part of the 2021 Juneteenth federal holiday.

 A statue of George Floyd is situated in Newark, New Jersey.
 It was completed by Stanley Watts and unveiled in 2021.
 Located outside Newark's City Hall, it weighs 700 lb, and is sculpted larger than life.
 The statue is of Floyd sitting relaxed on a bench.

+On May 22, 2024, the sculpture "Floyd" was unveiled at the International African American Museum (IAAM) in Charleston, South Carolina.
+Created by Dan Reisner in 2020, shortly after the tragic incident in Minneapolis, Minnesota."
+Floyd", Commemorates George Floyd's murder, featuring tree rings at the neck's base representing the duration of his death with two lines resembling fractured tree rings like stopped watch dials at the time of his death.

 Street

-George Floyd Square in Minneapolis, Minnesota, is the commemorative street interested at East 38th Street and Chicago Avenue where Floyd was murdered.
+George Floyd Square, officially designated as George Perry Floyd Square, in Minneapolis, Minnesota, is the commemorative name of the intersection at East 38th Street and Chicago Avenue where Floyd was murdered.